 The focus of the program is to help you begin to gain closure in your loss.
 It’s sometimes hard to move on in life when you are still dealing with the grief and emptiness that happens after a loved one dies.
 You’ll learn how to go through a healthy season of grieving, then begin transitioning to a new emotional and spiritual wholeness.

-GriefShare groups meet weekly for 13 sessions, Wednesday evenings from 6:30 – 9pm, beginning January 29.
+GriefShare groups meet weekly for 13 sessions, Wednesday evenings from 7:00 pm – 9:00 pm, beginning January 29 through May 6.
 These meetings are intended to help you face the challenges of bereavement and move toward rebuilding your life.
 Each GriefShare session has three distinct elements: